 Adding to this complexity, restaurant associates also have to manage all changes or updates to customer orders.
 Two-way asynchronous communication using SMS or texting is an efficient and lower-cost option.
 But most online ordering systems today don’t have this option available.
 Consequently, associates have to rely on phone calls to communicate with the customers, which is not only time consuming, but can negatively impact store operations.
 More often than not, the orders are not fulfilled correctly.

 According to the ZipWhip 2020 State of Texting report, 96% of consumers find phone calls to be disruptive and 73% of consumers wish more businesses just texted them.
 Since customers prefer to communicate simply via text, the right order management solution would allow for 2-way text communications via the console associates are already working in.
+Almost 70% of the restaurant managers that Rakuten Ready polled, responded that dealing with the customers on phone is either challenging or takes up too much time.
+In short, 2-way SMS or texting is win-win for restaurants and customers.

 With the continued growth in Takeout, curbside pickup will also grow in demand.
 Customers prefer to receive orders curbside over in-store, because it is contactless (safer in these continued days of COVID) as well as faster and more convenient.
 But customers need an easy way to notify the stores about their arrival, while restaurants need a seamless and cost-efficient way to know when their customers are approaching, and when exactly they have arrived.